Computer Networking

 Calculator Requirements for Students

-Please note that, according to Department policy, the only type of calculators that are allowed during undergraduate examinations are simple models such as the TI-30XS or TI-83/84 Plus.
+Please note that, according to department policy, the only type of calculators that are allowed during undergraduate examinations are simple models such as the TI-30XS or TI-83/84 Plus.
 This policy, in place for several years now, was implemented to help ensure a level playing field for all students during exams.

 IT Security and Policies

 In order to protect sensitive data and IT assets, all users must comply with the IT policies set forth by the Berkeley IT Policy Team.
-These policies include, but are not limited to, Computer Use Policy and Minimum Security Standards.
+These policies include, but are not limited to, the Computer Use Policy and Minimum Security Standards.
 For details regarding Campus IT policies and security standards, please visit the Berkeley Security website.